top of page

 The verb 'trifle' has its etymological origins in Old English.
 It is derived from the Old English word 'triflian,' which means 'to play or toy with.'
 This term was related to the idea of engaging in playful or frivolous activities.
 Over time, 'triflian' came to include the sense of treating something as unimportant or insignificant, often by regarding it with little seriousness or attention.
 The etymology of 'trifle' effectively conveys the concept of not giving due importance or consideration to something, emphasizing the notion of lightly playing with or dismissing its significance.

-Quiz: Find the meaning of the verb trifle:
+Find the correct meaning of the verb trifle:

 Try Again!